Sister Act: Plot

-In 1968, Deloris Wilson is a young Catholic school student who does not take her studies seriously and greatly embarrasses her nun teachers while showing an affinity for music.

-Twenty-four years later, in 1992, Deloris (performing as Deloris Van Cartier) is a lounge singer in Reno, Nevada, in a club owned by her married gangster boyfriend Vince LaRocca.
-She receives a shallow gift from Vince and attempts to return it, only to witness Vince executing an informant.
-When Vince sets out to murder her as well, Deloris goes to the police for help.

-Police lieutenant Eddie Souther places her in witness protection and brings her to the struggling convent of Saint Katherine's Parish, located in a run-down San Francisco neighborhood.
-Both Deloris and the disgruntled head nun of St. Katherine's, Reverend Mother, object to this arrangement.
-However, Souther and Monsignor O'Hara, the parish priest, convince them to go along with it, with the added deal that the police will pay the failing convent a good sum of money.
+Lounge singer Deloris Wilson, performing as Deloris Van Cartier in a club in Reno, Nevada, struggles with her career as she engages in an affair with the club's married owner, gangster Vince LaRocca.
+After receiving a shallow gift she recognizes belongs to Vince's wife, she attempts to return it, only to witness him murder an informant.
+Concerned she is a liability, Vince orders his men to eliminate her, forcing Deloris to escape and seek help from the Reno Police Department.
+Lieutenant Eddie Souther, who sees Deloris' information as important in bringing down Vince, places her in witness protection, and brings her to the struggling convent of Saint Katherine's Parish, located in a run-down San Francisco neighborhood.
+While Deloris and the convent's head nun, the Reverend Mother, object to this arrangement, Souther and the parish priest of St. Katherine's, Monsignor O'Hara, convince them to go along with the proposal; in particular, because Souther promises to compensate the convent financially for their assistance.

-Disguised as "Sister Mary Clarence", Deloris initially has difficulty dealing with the rigid and simple convent life and butts heads with Reverend Mother, but she befriends the other nuns, including the optimistic and upbeat Sister Mary Patrick, the elderly deadpan Sister Mary Lazarus, and the shy young Novice Sister Mary Robert.
-One night, after a poorly attended Sunday Mass—with a lackluster performance from the convent choir led by Mary Lazarus—Deloris decides she needs a break and sneaks out to a bar, followed by Mary Patrick and Mary Robert.
-They are caught by the Reverend Mother, who considers kicking Deloris out, but instead orders Deloris to join the struggling choir.
+Disguised as "Sister Mary Clarence", Deloris initially has difficulty dealing with the rigid and simple convent life and butts heads with Reverend Mother, but finds herself befriending the other nuns, including the optimistic and upbeat Sister Mary Patrick, the elderly deadpan Sister Mary Lazarus, and the shy young Novice Sister Mary Robert.
+One night, after a poorly attended Sunday Mass — caused by the lackluster performance from the convent's choir, led by Mary Lazarus — Deloris decides she needs a break and sneaks out to a bar, unintentionally causing Mary Patrick and Mary Robert to follow her.
+After they are discovered by the Reverend Mother, she initially considers kicking Deloris out, but instead orders her to join the struggling choir.
 With her singing experience, Deloris is elected to take over as their director and transforms the choir.

 At the next Sunday Mass, Deloris leads the much-improved choir in a traditional hymn of "Hail Holy Queen", then shifts into a combined gospel and rock and roll interpretation.
 Although Reverend Mother is infuriated, Monsignor O'Hara congratulates the choir for their unorthodox performance, as new people were attracted to the service.
 Convinced by Deloris (who cleverly credits Reverend Mother with the idea), he allows the nuns to clean the church and help revitalize the neighborhood.
 Their singing and efforts attract media attention, and the parish thrives.